pharmlife/python_developer_tech_test/People.md

 # Welcome to the People's API specification

   * [Storage]
     * You are free to choose how to storage permanent data.
-As way to help, a basic SQLite database has included in this repository.
+As way to help, a basic SQLite database implementation has included in this repository.
   * [Authentication Endpoints]
     * A x-api-token must be provided in the headers for EVERY endpoint but /status.
 If the user doesn't provide any token, you should return a 401 status code.
 You can assume any value provided is a valid token.